lucyzimmo/LeadershipInfluence/README.md

 **What**:
 - Multi-month metric histories
-- Annotations for major campaigns or events
+- Annotations for major elections or events
 - Comparative analysis (this month vs. last month)
 - Trend visualization improvements

 ### 4. Connected Leader Network View

-**Why**: Support federated organizing.
-Leaders need to coordinate with allies.
+**Why**: Leaders need to coordinate with allies and be able to combine influence.

 **What**:
 - Visualize organizer networks and jurisdiction expansion